|Nutritional Guidelines (per serving)|

 Line a baking dish with nonstick foil.
 Heat oven to 350 F.

-Rinse the pork tenderloin, trim excess fat and silver skin, and pat dry.
+Trim excess fat and silver skin from the pork tenderloin and pat dry.
 Sprinkle with the grill seasoning or a seasoning blend, or use salt and pepper.

 In a large skillet over medium-high heat, heat olive oil.
 Add the pork and sear on all sides.
 Meanwhile, combine the syrup and mustard in a large cup or small bowl, whisking until smooth.